 Exploration outside the Tritton operations area

-The Company holds a number of prospective regional exploration tenements across Australia in New South Wales, South Australia and Queensland.
+The Company holds a number of prospective regional exploration tenements across Australia in New South Wales and Queensland.

 The Yandan gold mine was operated by Ross Mining between 1985 and 1990 and produced over 350,000 ounces of gold by heap leach and from a carbon in leach plant.
-An initial resource estimate has been determined for the East Hill mineralisation:
+An initial Mineral Resource estimate (JORC 2004 compliant) has been determined for the East Hill mineralised system:

 Regional studies have defined other mineralised centres with significant potential to delineate economic gold systems including the Illamahta prospect which represents a shallow low grade mineralised system approximately 14 kilometres south-west of Yandan deposit.

 The Canbelego project is in joint venture with Oxley Exploration Pty Ltd (70 per cent interest), a subsidiary of Helix Resources.

-The Canbelego project covers approximately 40km2 and is located 45km south west of the Tritton operations.
-Tenement EL6105 covers a 10km long, north-west trending magnetic complex, which is very prospective for base metal VMS deposits.
+The Canbelego project covers approximately 40km2 and is located 45 kilometres south-west of the Tritton operations.
+Tenement EL6105 covers a 10 kilomtres long, north-west trending magnetic complex, which is very prospective for base metal VMS deposits.
 Exploration activities have been focused on targeting mineralisation extensions below the historical Canbelego workings and regional geophysical and geochemical surveys to define regional targets within the tenement.